TrshDesigns/ospuzzle/README.md

   Design every quack, honk, and beep from the ground up for a truly unique auditory experience.

 - **🕹️ Player Action Tracking**
-  Record clicks and drags to enhance the OS’s responsiveness, adapting dynamically to user behavior, as well as adding cross windows events to mix applications for new outcomes
+  Record clicks and drags to enhance the OS’s responsiveness, adapting dynamically to user behavior, as well as adding cross windows events to mix applications for new outcomes and much more.

 - **🧩 IT-Themed Puzzles**
-  Introduce Information Technology-inspired challenges to deepen the puzzle-solving experience.
+  Introduce Information Technology-inspired story programs and more

-- **🐣 Tamagotchi Twist**
+- **🐣 Tamagotchi**
-  Nurture a key system component like a Tamagotchi to unlock new areas and features of the OS.
+  Nurture a key system component a Tamagotchi to unlock features of the OS.

 - **📱 Basic Apps: Music Player & More**
   Launch mini-apps like a music player (in testing), calculator, and browser, interconnected with clever puzzles and witty nods to internet culture.